 Councils, concerned about applications for empty business rates mitigation, are being targeted by legal practices offering to challenge rates mitigation strategies on their behalf.

-For those unfamiliar with the intricacies of intermittent occupation, a landlord IS entitled to gain a new 3/6month period of empty property rate exemption if the property has been legally occupied for a minimum 43 days.
+For those unfamiliar with the intricacies of intermittent occupation, a landlord IS entitled to gain a new 3 month period of empty property rate exemption (6 months for industrial and warehouse premises) if the property has been legally occupied for a minimum of 43 days.

 In order for any short-term occupation strategy to succeed, it must meet the four established principles of rateable occupation;

-The test case was where a council objected to an application from Makro, a Plc business, who’s warehouse was used for storage by a 3rd party company with only 0.2% of the floor area being occupied.
-The landlords application was held up in court based on there being no minimum level of physical occupation required to meet the requirements of rateable occupation provided that the above criteria was met.
+The case establishing the principles of intermittent occupation was “Makro”, where a council objected to an application from Makro, a PLC business, whose warehouse was used for storage by a related company with only 0.2% of the floor area being occupied.
+The landlord’s application was held up in court based on there being no actual minimum level of physical occupation required to meet the requirements of rateable occupation provided that the criteria of rateable occupation was met.
 Subsequent case law has served to reinforce the principles of the case.

-What the “Firms” case highlights is that property owners are giving into unreasonable pressure.
-By leaving the mitigation of empty property rates to their centre managers, managing agents or by employing companies without the necessary competence and experience to implement the appropriate scheme they are unable to withstand legal challenges.
+What the “firm’s” case highlights is that property owners are giving into unreasonable pressure.
+By leaving the mitigation of empty property rates to their site managers, managing agents or by employing companies without the necessary competence and experience to implement the appropriate scheme they are unable to withstand legal challenges.
 The result of this is that they are paying unnecessary rates.